learn-co-curriculum/sinatra-activerecord-setup/README.md

 ```bash
 =># db/migrate/20150914201353_create_dogs.rb
 ```
+The beginning of the file is a timestamp - yours should refelct the time that your `create_dogs` file was created!

 Inside of our migration file, add methods for `up` and `down`

 ```ruby
 class CreateDogs < ActiveRecord::Migration
   def up
   end

   def down
   end
 end
 ```